Arla Foods Ingredients Invests For Growth In Latin America

+Upgrade to Argentina site allows doubling of whey permeate powder capacity and production of infant formula-grade proteins

-(MENAFN- Media OutReach Newswire) COPENHAGEN, DENMARK - Media OutReach - 11 October 2023 - Arla Foods Ingredients has enhanced its Porteña facility in Argentina to cater to the growing demand for quality whey ingredients globally, especially in Latin America.
+COPENHAGEN, DENMARK - Media OutReach - 11 October 2023 - Arla Foods Ingredients has enhanced its Portea facility in Argentina to cater to the growing demand for quality whey ingredients globally, especially in Latin America.
 A notable upgrade is a new drying tower, which increases whey permeate powder capacity and paves the way for infant-formula-grade protein production.

 This expansion aligns with the surging demand from Asia and Latin America.
 The tower's introduction will convert permeate solids to dry ingredients, effectively doubling capacity.